-Be brave means to get up and talk; and also to sit down and listen
+Being brave means getting up and talking and also to sit and listen (W. Churchill)

-Being brave means having the ability to change the things that can be changed, accepting the things that cannot be changed, and being smart to tell the difference between the two.
+To be brave means having the ability to change the things that we can change, accepting the things that can’t be changed, and being smart to see the difference between the two.

-As director of CSR and Sustainability for Hitachi Rail globally, with global managerial experience, from investor relations to external communications, today my goal is even more to contribute to leaving a tangible mark for the new generations, a positive sign of development, which thanks to the Hitachi world, its technologies and strategic choices, is becoming more and more possible.
+As CSR and Sustainability director for Hitachi Rail globally, with global managerial experience, from investor relations to external communication, my goal is to help leave a tangible mark for the new generations.
+We can leave a positive sign of growth, thanks to Hitachi mission and values, its technologies and strategic approach.